 Access, Borrowing and Delivery

 To access the Libraries’ electronic resources or borrow books, you must establish a library account.
-You can register for an account by filling out the online registration form or by visiting or calling any library circulation desk.
+You can register for an account by visiting or calling any library circulation desk.
 Once established, your account will be renewable annually.

 Remote Access to the Libraries' Resources

-Emeriti may access the Libraries’ licensed electronic resources from off-campus by logging in with their library barcode and PIN (see above).
+Emeriti may access the Libraries’ licensed electronic resources from off-campus by logging in with their library barcode and password (see above).

 Items from the circulating collections are loaned to faculty until the end of the semester.
 You may renew circulating materials at the end of the term, unless they are recalled for another borrower.
-For more information click here.
+Visit the Borrow/Request/Renew page for more information.

 Delivery and Interlibrary Loan

 Faculty emeriti can request journal articles from any Rutgers University library as well as delivery of materials not in the Rutgers University Libraries collections.
-More information about these services is found here.
+Visit the Interlibrary Loan page for more information, or go directly to the Interlibrary Loan and Article Delivery login page for faculty emeriti.
+A library barcode and password is required.

 As a member of the Pennsylvania Academic Library Consortium, Inc. (PALCI), the Libraries participate in PALCI's E-Z Borrow program for the expedited delivery of books.
 E-Z Borrow may be used for requesting books not owned, checked-out, or otherwise not available in the Rutgers University Libraries and are normally received within about five working days.

-As a member of the Committee on Institutional Cooperation (CIC) which includes members of the Big Ten athletic conference and the University of Chicago, the Libraries participate in UBorrow for the delivery of books not available in the Rutgers Libraries.
+As a member of the Big Ten Academic Alliance (BTAA) which includes members of the Big Ten athletic conference and the University of Chicago, the Libraries participate in UBorrow for the delivery of books not available in the Rutgers Libraries.
 UBorrow books are normally received in about seven days.

 The Rutgers University Libraries maintain memberships in consortia and have special cooperative and affiliated arrangements with libraries and other organizations to provide access to scholarly materials for Rutgers affiliated users.